-The policy will cover all IUP faculty, managers, administrators, staff, and students who conduct research.

-3. OBJECTIVE:

-The policy for responding to allegations of research misconduct governs research conducted by IUP faculty, managers, administrators, staff, and students, defines misconduct in research, and establishes procedures for conducting an inquiry and, if necessary, an investigation into any allegation of possible misconduct.
+Subjec Subject: Policy for Responding to Allegations of Research Misconduct Date: April 26, 2010 Distribution: All Employees Reference Number: Revisi on Date: April 19, 2011 Additi Deletio Originating Office: President's Approval New Item X School of Graduate Studies and Research 1.
+PURPOSE: To establish a policy and procedure, consistent with all regulations in 42 CFR 93, June 16, 2005, to respond to any allegations or apparent instances of fraud or misconduct in the carrying out of research by IUP faculty, managers, administrators, staff, and students.
+2. SCOPE: The policy will cover all IUP fact administrators, staff, and students • 3.
+OBJECTIVE: The policy for responding to alleg misconduct governs research conmanagers, administrators, staff, and students, defines misconduct in research, and establishes procedures for conducting an inquiry and, if necessary, an investigation into any allegation of possible misconduct.
 The policy also protects the integrity of the University's research mission.
 The procedures here constitute the entire fact-finding phases of all situations involving alleged research misconduct as defined by 42 CFR 93, June 16, 2005.